Thairath Online

 Share

-Professor Dr. Yuwaretmakat Sithichanbancha, Senior Palliative Care Specialist, explains that the elderly may require more care than other age groups.
-Additionally, over 200,000 chronic patients annually need palliative care, a group requiring special attention to maintain good quality of life.
+Professor Dr. Yuwaretmakot Sitichanbancha, Senior Palliative Care Specialist, explained that elderly individuals may require more care than other age groups.
+Additionally, over 200,000 chronic patients annually need palliative care, a group that demands special attention to maintain good quality of life.

-Thus, the first step is to regularly review and check the health of oneself and elderly family members to receive appropriate treatment, design lifestyle or body care precisely, and plan ahead before serious illness occurs.
+Thus, the first step should be regularly reviewing and checking the health status of oneself and elderly family members to receive appropriate treatment, design lifestyle adjustments, or tailor physical care, including planning ahead before serious illness occurs.

-This is because end-of-life care involves complex medical and legal matters, such as financial transactions and death certificate issuance.
-If the patient is under hospital care, these processes tend to be smoother.
+This is because at the end of life, patient care involves complex medical and legal details, such as financial transactions or issuing death certificates.
+If patients are under hospital care, these processes tend to be smoother.

-The care needs vary distinctly by age group: those aged 60–69 mostly receive general treatment; those 70–79 tend to become homebound; and those 80 and above often require close care, with some bedridden, implying expenses that must be prepared for early on.
+Care needs vary clearly by age group: those aged 60–69 mostly can receive general treatment; those 70–79 tend to become homebound; while those 80 and above often require close care, with some bedridden.
+This implies costs that should be prepared for well in advance.

-Health expenses range from prevention through to end-of-life care.
+Health expenses span from prevention through to end-of-life care.

-Akkrapol Uearak, Chief Executive Officer of Wanwela International Hospital, emphasizes the concept that "prevention costs less than treatment."
-Investing in health care today may cost less than treatment expenses during illness.
+Akkarapol Ueararak, Chief Executive Officer of One Welah International Hospital, emphasized the concept that "prevention costs less than treatment."
+Investing in health care today may cost less than treatment expenses incurred during illness.

-Currently, people aged 30–45 show increased interest in health care, leading to specialized services like Hyperbaric Oxygen Therapy, which promotes faster wound healing and suits diabetic patients or those recovering post-surgery.
-Preventive services such as IV Vitamin Drip are popular among those over 40, offering formulas for brain health, sleep improvement, and skin care.
+Currently, people aged 30–45 show increased interest in health care, leading to specialized services such as Hyperbaric Oxygen Therapy, which accelerates wound healing and suits diabetic or post-surgical patients.
+Preventive services like IV Vitamin Drip are popular among those over 40, offering formulas for brain health, sleep improvement, and skin care.
 However, all such services require prior medical evaluation.

-Regarding long-term care for patients, several cost components must be considered in financial planning, including:
+Meanwhile, long-term care for patients often involves multiple costs that must be factored into financial planning, including:

-• Physical therapy (Rehab) costs range from 1,000 to 2,000 baht per session, including bedside therapy for patients with limited mobility.
+• Physical therapy (rehabilitation) costs range from 1,000 to 2,000 baht per session, including bedside therapy services for those with limited mobility.

 • Nursing care fees,